technobird22/GeoViewer/README.md

 **We are currently working on a version of GeoViewer that people can host themselves for their own station.<br>Keep tuned for that!

 ## Browser requirements
-GeoViewer requires a relatively modern browser.
-Requires JavaScript to be enabled.
+GeoViewer requires a relatively modern browser and JavaScript to function properly.

 Tested on Chrome 88 and Firefox 84.
-Site is mobile friendly, though some of the formatting becomes a bit off.
+Site is mobile friendly.